Multicultural Lesson Plans and Resources

 Unforgiveable Blackness

-From Jim Crow To Linda Brown
+Segregation: From Jim Crow To Linda Brown

 An elaborate lesson involving a study of the famous court case, Plessy v.
 Ferguson (1897); a simulation of the Afro-American Council Meeting in 1898 using African American Perspectives: Pamphlets from the Daniel A. P. Murray Collection, 1818-1907; and the creation of a similar meeting of the Afro-American Council prior to the landmark Brown v. the Board of Education case in 1954.